 Ahmed Jaafari, a tech entrepreneur and AUI graduate, commented:

 “The AI summer school offers a great opportunity to meet with AI experts from around the world, and share in their experience and knowledge.
 We’ve discussed state-of-the-art machine and deep-learning models, and it’s been a pleasure to interact with other Moroccan AI enthusiasts and discuss ideas that really help push our nation forward.”

 Yassir Bendou, a second year PhD student from IMT Atlantique in France, noted:

 “Being part of this summer school means belonging to a community that shares its love of Morocco and passion for AI.
 It has been a great honour to be part of this.
 I firmly believe that this kind of event will help us move from being consumers of AI, towards becoming greater innovators in the area.”

-Asmaa Mourhir, lead of the AI Summer School organising committee and also a speaker at the event, concluded:
+Asmaa Mourhir, lead of the AI Summer School organizing committee and also a speaker at the event, concluded: